alikhzdev/StoreApp/README.md

-This project consists of the following parts:/n 1.mvvm/n
+This project consists of the following parts:
-2.List/n
+1.mvvm
+2.List
 3.viewModel
 4.database
 5.splashscreen